Education & Employment

 2010

 Is it me or the world?
 16-month-olds distinguish competing hypotheses about the cause of failed interventions.
-Oral presentation at the 32nd Annual Conference of the Cognitive Science Society (August 11 - 14, Portland, Oregon)
+Cognitive Science Society (August 11 - 14, Portland, Oregon)

 Is it me or the world?
 16-month-olds distinguish competing hypotheses about the cause of failed interventions.
-Poster presented at the Rovereto Workshop for Cognition & Evolution (June 17 - 21, Rovereto, Italy)
+[Poster] Rovereto Workshop for Cognition & Evolution (June 17 - 21, Rovereto, Italy)

 2009

 Developmental change in the neural mechanisms of Theory of Mind.
-Poster presented at the Society for Neuroscience (October 17 - 21, Chicago, IL).
+[Poster] Society for Neuroscience (October 17 - 21, Chicago, IL).

 What are you trying to tell me?
 A Bayesian model of how toddlers can simultaneously infer property extension and sampling processes.
-Oral presentation at the 31st Annual Conference of the Cognitive Science Society (July 29 - August 1, Amsterdam, Netherlands).
+Cognitive Science Society (July 29 - August 1, Amsterdam, Netherlands).

 Infants’ Sensitivity to Sampling as a Rational Constraint on Inductive Inferences.
 Co-organizer & presenter for student symposium at the Society for Research in Child Development (April 2 - 4, Denver, CO).